nghtchld/react-flask-kiosk/README.md

 TODO Ordering system using flask-sqlalchemy Classes
 ## Needed
 * Food details page of form 'menu\<item>'
-* Dropdown number to order selection form -> displayed on food details page
+* Dropdown number to orders selection form -> displayed on food details page
 * Do we then have to write the item selection immediately to the db?
 ** or can we store in 'session' and if so how?
 ** and then when do we write to the db?